THE WAIT IS OVER!

 Our pantry is plenty full

-When I first started using coupons I was so excited at the thought of getting so much for so little that I bought a LOT of food, often without really considering how much my family was capable of eating or weather we even liked what I was buying.
+When I first started using coupons I was so excited at the thought of getting so much for so little that I bought a LOT of food, often without really considering how much my family was capable of eating or whether we even liked what I was buying.
 As a recovering shopaholic, couponing fulfilled my need to consume.

 Last fall, when we did our two-month spending freeze and pantry challenge, we were faced with the reality of a pantry full of food we didn’t really want, some of which was no longer even edible.
 We ate as much as we could but we also had to throw away a lot, which felt incredibly wasteful.